CSCfi/csc-env-matlab/README.md

 ## Testing the MATLAB container
-We can test the MATLAB container by running the `ver` function as follows as follows:
+We can test the MATLAB container by running the `ver` function as follows:

 ```bash
 apptainer exec matlab/r2023b/matlab.sif /opt/matlab/bin/matlab -nodisplay -r 'ver; quit;'